ETWGames/Chat-Message-App/README.md

 # Chat Messaging App

-This is a fullstack chat messaging app build using:
+This is a fullstack chat messaging app built using:
 - ReactJS
 - Stream
 - Twilio